learn-co-students/110921-pt-gradient-descent/README.md

 # __SOLUTION__
 print('''
-The distance between the steps is getting smaller because the slope gradually becomes less and less steep as you get closer to finding the minimum.
+The distance between the steps is getting smaller because the slope gradually becomes less and less steep as iterated points for "m" get closer to finding the minimum RSS value.

 Subtracting the derivative - the slope at a given point - thus means subtracting a smaller and smaller value, which translates to smaller and smaller distances between iterated points on the cost curve.
 ''')
 ```

+    The distance between the steps is getting smaller because the slope gradually
+    becomes less and less steep as iterated points for "m" get closer to finding the minimum.

+    Subtracting the derivative - the slope at a given point - thus means subtracting
+    a smaller and smaller value, which translates to smaller and smaller distances
+    between iterated points on the cost curve.

 ### 4. What is the purpose of a learning rate in gradient descent?
 Explain how a very small and a very large learning rate would affect the gradient descent.